-By the end of the course, students will be expected to do the following:
+By the end of the course, students will be expected to do the following objective:

-- Understand defined terms, axioms, postulates, and theories. - Apply rules of formal logic and construct proofs in two-column format. - Know how to solve for angles given parallels, perpendiculars, and transversals. - Demonstrate how to solve for sides and angles of triangles, quadrilaterals, and polygons.

-• Understand trigonometric ratios and know how to use them to solve for unknown sides and angles in given triangles as well as application word problems.
+- Understand defined terms, axioms, postulates, and theories. - Apply rules of formal logic and construct proofs in two-column format. - Know how to solve for angles given parallels, perpendiculars, and transversals. - Demonstrate how to solve for sides and angles of triangles, quadrilaterals, and polygons. - Understand trigonometric ratios and know how to use them to solve for unknown sides and angles in given triangles as well as application word problems. - Be able to determine arcs, chords, and sectors of circles. - Calculate perimeter, area, and volume of figures and solids.
+Graph lines and determine slopes, midpoints, and distances.

-- Be able to determine arcs, chords, and sectors of circles. - Calculate perimeter, area, and volume of figures and solids. - Graph lines and determine slopes, midpoints, and distances. - Make geometric constructions on paper. - Represent results of motion geometry (translation, rotation, reflection, dilation).
+- Make geometric constructions on paper. - Represent results of motion geometry (translation, rotation, reflection, dilation). - Calculate simple probabilities using addition, multiplication, permutations, combinations, and frequency table.